Tonwhan/MIA-PRES/README.md

-# MIA-PRES — AI-Powered Medication Management & Prescription Interpreter
+# MIA-PRES Medical Intelligence Assistant for Prescription Interpretation and Medication Adherence Support System

 ## Project Introduction
 MIA-PRES is an AI-powered medication management application that helps patients of all ages understand their prescriptions, build medication habits, and never miss a dose — from the hospital queue to home.